Private Stochastic Optimization With Large Worst-Case Lipschitz Parameter

-\textbf{Excess risk:} First, our choice of $D_i$ ensures that $\hat{w}_i \in \WW_i$ for all $i \in [l]$ with high probability $\geq 1 - 1/\sqrt{n}$, by Chebyshev's inequality.
+With the pieces developed above, we can now sketch the excess risk proof of~\cref{thm: localization convex}: \begin{proof}[Sketch of the Proof of~\cref{thm: localization convex}: Excess risk] First, our choice of $D_i$ ensures that $\hat{w}_i \in \WW_i$ for all $i \in [l]$ with high probability $\geq 1 - 1/\sqrt{n}$, by Chebyshev's inequality.
 We will assume that this event occurs in the rest of the proof sketch: see the detailed proof in the Appendix for when this event breaks.
 Denote $p = 1 + 1/k$.
 Combining Lemma~\ref{lem: subgrad ERM bound} with~Lemma~\ref{lem: bias and variance of bd14} and proper choices of $\eta$ and $T_i$, we get:

 Now, following the strategy used in the proof of~\cite[Theorem 4.4]{fkt20}, we write

 $\expec F(w_l) - F(\ws) = \expec[F(w_l) - F(\hat{w}_l)] + \sum_{i=1}^l \expec[F(\hat{w}_i) - F(\hat{w}_{i-1})]$,

 where $\hat{w}_0 := \ws$.
 Using~\cref{eq: 0ing} and $\wt{r}_k$-Lipschitz continuity of $F$ (which is implied by~\cref{ass:tilde}), we can bound $\expec[F(w_l) - F(\hat{w}_l)]$ for the right $\eta$ and $C_l$.
 To bound the sum (second term), we use Proposition~\ref{cor: reg ERM excess risk} to obtain